 Training opportunities overseas

-Existing Dermatology Trainees with the Australasian College of Dermatology also have the opportunity to train overseas for 12 months in the UK (6 months in Singapore) as part of their training program.
+Existing Dermatology Trainees with the Australasian College of Dermatologists also have the opportunity to train overseas for 12 months in the UK (6 months in Singapore) as part of their training program.

-Training takes place in a College accredited training program.
+Training takes place in College accredited training positions.
 Trainees apply for the positions once they have commenced their 1st year of training.
 Current positions include: